monarch-initiative/ontogpt/README.md

 ### Step 2: Compile the schema

+Place the schema YAML in the directory `src/ontogpt/templates/`.

+Add the name of the template to the TEMPLATES list in `project.Makefile`.

 Run the `make` command at the top level.
-This will compile the schema to pedantic
+This will compile the schema to Python (Pydantic classes).

 ### Step 3: Run the command line